douglatornell/2013-09-26-ubc/lessons/ubc-git-collab/tutorial.md

 but many institutions may not allow researchers to do this, either because they want to protect future patent applications or simply because what's new is often also frightening.

+#From conflict part:
+Step 2 : Mirror the remote upstream repository in your master branch (in this case your YYYY-MM-PLACE branch) by pulling down my changes

+    $ git checkout YYYY-MM-PLACE
+    Switched to branch 'YYYY-MM-PLACE'
+    $ git fetch upstream
+    $ git merge upstream/YYYY-MM-PLACE
+    Updating 43844ea..3b36a87
+    Fast-forward
+     README.rst |   2 +-
+     1 files changed, 1 insertions(+), 1 deletions(-)